MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/nested-data-regions-report-builder.md

  If the data becomes too large on the gauge, consider using a scale multiplier to reduce the number of digits displayed.
 To specify a multiplier, you can right-click on the scale and select **Scale Properties**.
 When the **Scale Properties** dialog box opens, specify a value for **Multiplier**.

-## Nesting a table or matrix and a chart in a list
+## Nest a table or matrix and a chart in a list
  To nest multiple data regions in a List add a rectangle first, and then add the data regions to the rectangle.

  You can define a group for a List data region, and then add a tablix and a chart to provide different views of the same data.
 To achieve this effect, you must define identical group and sort expressions for the embedded tablix and chart.
 By definition, the tablix and chart use data from the dataset of the parent list data region.